How Will the Post-COVID World of Travel and Hospitality Look Like?

 Insights from “Plug and Play Travel Focus Week” Virtual Conference

-On April 20-21, 2020, SensorFlow joined in a two-day virtual conference organised by Plug and Play Travel APAC, discussing featured topics such as investment trends and insights on the current state of the travel industry in Asia Pacific.
+On April 20-21, 2020, SensorFlow joined in a two-day virtual conference organised by Plug and Play Travel APAC, discussing featured topics such as investment trends and insights on the current state of the travel industry in the Asia Pacific.
 Hospitality leaders and investors across the region were invited to speak about the massive impacts of the COVID-19 crisis on the industry, as well as their predictions of future hospitality trends and measures that then resulted from the global pandemic.

-An interesting key point being discussed was on how hotels and travel businesses, amid this crisis, are now looking forward to the post-COVID world of travel, where tourism and the travel economy starts to pick up again.
-While the current state of the industry may be in a standstill, hotel leaders are already anticipating new travel norms and significant pattern changes in the post-COVID world of travel.
+An interesting key point being discussed was how hotels and travel businesses, amid this crisis, are now looking forward to the post-COVID world of travel, where tourism and the travel economy starts to pick up again.
+While the current state of the industry may be at a standstill, hotel leaders are already anticipating new travel norms and significant pattern changes in the post-COVID world of travel.